 Guidelines and entry forms can be found here.

-All submissions must have a completed Student Information & Release form attached to the back of the artwork, which can be found here.
+All submissions must include a completed Student Information & Release form, which can be found here.

-If you or your students have any questions or concerns, please feel free to contact Katie at my Mentor office at 1-440-352-3939 or you may email her at firstname.lastname@example.org.
+If you have any questions or concerns, please feel free to contact Katie at my Mentor office at 440-352-3939.

 - 2020 Student Release Form (05/08/2005:14 PMET )